Who Are Holistic Health Practitioners and How They Can Help You

 Choosing and Working with Holistic Health Practitioners

-- Know who you are working with.
+- Get to know the person you are working with.
 Ask about their training and experience and if/how they can help you with your particular needs.
 Ask for references or read testimonials.
 Keep in mind that people can legally call themselves a holistic practitioner, a naturopath or a Doctor of Naturopathy, among other titles not protected by law, regardless of whether they have a great deal of training, or none at all.

 - If you are concerned about insurance coverage, this is a biggie.
 Be very clear regarding your coverage.
 Get your information directly from your insurance company.
 I learned this lesson the hard way.
 If your treatment is considered experimental, not approved or preventive, they may not pay that expense, even if that doctor is in the network and it saves a lot of money and disability in the long-term.
 Services from unlicensed practitioners are generally not covered.
 Acupuncture and massage may be covered in whole or in part.

-- Holistic healing is not usually a magic bullet one minute cure.
+- Have realistic expectations.
+Holistic healing is not usually a magic bullet or a one minute cure.
 You cannot pop a vitamin or get one energy treatment and think it will have a lasting effect on your health.
 Getting well often takes time and requires a plan and commitment on your part.
 If you are not sure about which methods or remedies could be beneficial for you, or if you are not motivated on your own, consider working with a holistic health practitioner or coach.

 - Keep in mind that unlicensed holistic health practitioners cannot diagnose disease, treat diseases, or prescribe medications or remedies to help you cure your diseases.
 They can provide you with information and resources so you can make informed decisions about your health and healing options.